VKG7125/SenseCAP-Solar-P1-Relay-Deployment/README.md

 ## 📖 Overview

 This repository documents the obtaining, configuring, and deploying a [SenseCAP Solar P1 Meshtastic relay](https://www.seeedstudio.com/SenseCAP-Solar-Node-P1-for-Meshtastic-LoRa-p-6425.html).
-It includes resources, configurations, and lessons learned to help others replicate or adapt this deployment for their own use.
+It includes resources and configurations to help others replicate this deployment.

 ## 🛠️ Hardware Obtained (Purchased)